White Egg Layers

 farm fresh white eggs held in handOur chicken breeds that lay white eggs have an unmatched level of efficiency.
 Depending on the quality of care, growers can yield up to 335 eggs per year.

-What breed of chicken lays white eggs?
-There are several popular white egg layers, including Anconas and Andalusians.
-But for max egg yield, you need the White Leghorn chicken in your flock.
+There are several popular white egg layers on the market, including Anconas and Andalusians.
+But for the best egg production, you need the White Leghorn chicken in your flock.

 Leghorns are lightweight and offer a great feed conversion rate, so they are an excellent choice for farms that are seeking to maximize their profits.
-This is the most popular commercial layer on the market.
+This is the most popular commercial layer on the market, and our best white egg laying chicken for sale.

 We're here to help.